leandrosardi/my-ruby-deployer/README.md

 ## For Any Language

-**BlackStack Deployer** has been written in Ruby, but it can easily be used to deploy any language.
+**Deployer** has been written in Ruby, but it can easily be used to deploy any language.

 ## Outline